dcurrie/e-ORP/doc/UserGuide.md

 ## User Input, aka Model Parameters

+Note that all dollar amount inputs are in thousands of dollars, ($000s), as in `i-ORP`.

+### Base Year

+The first input parameter is the Base Year.
+This is the year for which all account values are known, or at least well estimated, at year end.
+The plan begins the year following the Base Year.
+Typically, a user might plan at the start of a year for withdrawals, Roth conversions, etc., to perform that year.
+So, the values entered are the year end values last year, the Base Year.
+Of course, if it is late in a year you can plan for next year by instead entering this year as the Base Year, and estimating all the year end account values for this year.

+### Plan Surplus

+The Plan Surplus is the value of all accounts that you wish to leave to your beneficiaries, or have available should you live beyond your Planning Horizon.
+The surplus is in current (Base Year) dollars. `e-ORP` will adjust it for inflation when calculating the Final Total Asset Balance (FTAB), the amount that will actually be left at the end of the plan.
+As `i-ORP` pointed out, the Plan Surplus can be used to control spending, or as longevity insurance, or as a planned legacy for your heirs.
+The default value is zero, the appropriate amount assuming you want to spend all your money.

+### Ages at Base Year and Planning Horizon

+The next inputs are the ages of the two spouses at the end of the Base Year.
+If you are single, you should set the age of Person to your age, and Spouse to zero.

+Then you set the ages of the two spouses at their Planning Horizon.
+Quoting `i-ORP`,

+> There is a difference between your planning horizon and your life expectancy.
+Your planning horizon is the age
+> at which you can prudently expect for your resources to satisfy your constant spending plan.
+> Your life expectancy, as estimated by actuarial mortality tables, is probably somewhere between 78 and 85.
+Your
+> planning horizon needs to be longer than your life expectancy because there is a reasonable
+> expectation that you will outlive your life expectancy and your financial planning has to account for that.
+> (Of course, if don't exceed your life expectancy then the savings you reserved to cover spending to
+> your planning horizon becomes your estate.)
+> A married couple's two planning horizons should reflect their separate life expectancies.
+A single person's
+> planning horizon reflects her life expectancy.
+A married couple's combined planning horizon will
+> be longer than their individual life expectancies.
+The IRS default value is 92 for a married couple.
+When the
+> specified life expectancies are the same value then the plan proceeds in a uniform manner to its
+> full term.
+It should be noted when the couple are of different ages and the same planning horizon is specified
+> for both, then the older spouse will be leaving the plan early.

+### Different Planning Horizon for Spouses

+When there are different planning horizons for each spouse:
+- After one spouse leaves the plan, assets are transferred to remaining spouse...
+- The Tax Deferred accounts are left separate, but we use the remaining spouse's RMD_factor for the departed spouse's account
+- For Roth accounts we can just leave things alone; Roth Conversions may happen, but it's ok since we assume assets are merged
+- For the afterTax account there is nothing to do since it's already co-mingled
+- Spending is reduced by 25% to mimic `i-ORP`
+- Social Security payments are adjusted... the remaining spouse gets the larger of either of the two spouses' benefits
+- Pension income of the deceased spouse may accrue to the remaining spouse depending on the setting for "Survivor %"
+- Tax filing status is changed to Single for the year after the deceased spouse's horizon

+### Asset Valuations at the end of the Base Year

 TODO

-When there are different planning horizons for each spouse:
-- [ ] After one spouse leaves the plan, assets are transferred to remaining spouse...
-- [x] The Tax Deferred is left separate but we use the remaining spouse's RMD_factor for the departed spouse's account
-- [x] for Roth we can just leave things alone; Roth Conversions may happen, but it's ok since we assume assets are merged
-- [x] for afterTax there is nothing to do since it's already co-mingled
-- [x] spending is reduced by 25% to mimic `i-ORP`; (just: 0.75 * dd['spend_δ'][year_after_horizon'])
-- [x] adjust SSA... the remaining spouse gets the larger of either of the two spouses' benefits
-- [x] adjust dd['pension_income'][year_after_horizon...] of deceased spouse using pinh1_box.value or pinh2_box.value
-- [x] change filing status to Single for year_after_horizon... and compute brackets appropriately
+After Tax

+Cost Basis

+Traditional IRA

+Roth IRA

+### Social Security

+TODO

+### Pensions

+TODO

+### Other Income

+TODO

+### Phases of Retirement: Spending Model

+TODO

+### Phases of Retirement: Essential Spending and Extraordinary Expenses

+TODO

+### Asset Allocation & Glide Path

+TODO

+### Rates

+TODO

+### Taxes

+TODO

+### Modeling Assumptions and Constraints

+TODO

+### Parameter Save & Load

+TODO

+## User Controls

+TODO

+### Optimizer Controls

+TODO

+### Developer & SCIP Controls

+TODO

 ## Capital Gains